Fruit and vegetables

 - use a steamer or a microwave

-- use as little water as possible when you cook fruit or vegetables - if you use the cooking water for sauce or soup, you'll recapture some of the lost vitamins and minerals
+- use as little water as possible when you cook fruit or vegetables or use the cooking water for sauce or soup to recapture some of the lost vitamins and minerals

 Five portions every day